 CREATE PROCEDURE [StoredProcedure] AS BEGIN EXEC sp_execute_external_script @language = N'R' , @script = N'_RCODE_' , @input_data_1 = N'_INPUT_QUERY_' --- Edit this line to handle the output data frame.
 WITH RESULT SETS (([MYNEWCOLUMN] NVARCHAR(max))); END;

 _INPUT_QUERY_placeholder is replaced by the contents of

-- You need to describe the schema of the result set returned from the stored procedure by editing the
+WITH RESULT SETSclause to describe the schema of the result set returned from the stored procedure.
+Specifically identify the columns from the